You’ve got a million things to do as a business owner.

 Share Your Content on LinkedIn Groups

 Post a piece of your content (blog post or video post) to all of the LinkedIn Groups where you’re a member.
-For more on this check out my post, How to Increase your Visibility on LinkedIn by 1000%.
 [10 minutes]

 Near the end of the year schedule at least 4 hours and review your marketing activities for the past twelve months.
 Analyze what worked and do more of that.